Diploma of Interpreting (Spoken Language)

 English language requirements

-- Versant English Placement Test: minimum overall score of 51 (with no individual skill less than 46).
-If you do not have any of the test results below, RMIT can arrange for you to complete the Versant English Placement Test at no cost (maximum one test sitting per applicant per intake).
-To access this online test, please submit your application and RMIT will contact you to arrange the test.
+If you are unable to provide evidence for any of the requirements listed, RMIT can arrange for you to complete the Versant English Placement Test at no cost (maximum one test sitting per applicant per intake).
+To access this online test, please complete and submit your application and RMIT will contact you to arrange the test.

 LOTE requirements